sudipto-g/go-api/README.md

 ---

-Feel free to modify and expand this basic API as per your requirements.
-If you encounter any issues, feel free to open an issue on the repository.

 ### Explanation of the contents:
 1. **Features and API Endpoints**: Describes what the API does and outlines the specific `GET /account/dob` endpoint.
-2. **Authentication**: Explains how to pass the authorization token for accessing the API.
+2. **Authorization**: Explains how to pass the authorization token for accessing the API.
 3. **Mock Database**: Simulates a database for user data and lists sample tokens and associated data.
 4. **How to Run**: Provides clear steps for setting up and running the API on a local machine.
 5. **Directory Structure**: A simple structure for the Go project files.